queenkjuul/jingo-retro/README.md

 #### server.port

-Jingo will listen on this port
+jinji will listen on this port

 #### server.localOnly

 Set this to `true` if you want to accept connection only _from_ localhost (default false)

-#### server.CORS.enabled (boolean: false)
+#### server.CORS.enabled (boolean: false) **candidate for deprecation**

-Enable or disable CORS headers for accessing a page through an ajax call from an origin which is not the one which serves Jingo.
+Enable or disable CORS headers for accessing a page through an ajax call from an origin which is not the one which serves jinji.
 Use this option if for example you want to embed a (rendered) page inside a page of another website.

 The configuration options for CORS are at the moment quite limited: via an Ajax call you can only read (GET) a wiki page (that is, the /wiki/NameOfYourPage path), or issue a search.
 Once you enable this option, all the wiki page will be accessible.
 Please note that no authentication check is made, which means that the Ajax calls will be denied if the `anonRead` configuration option will be `false` (all or nothing).